dell/PyU4V/README.md

 We support VMAX3 and VMAX All-Flash (All Flash from 8.3 onwards).

 # INSTALLATION
-To give it a try, download the files and add your server and array details to the top of the PyU4V.conf configuration file, under the [setup] heading.
+To give it a try, install the package using pip (pip install PyU4V).
+Copy the sample PyU4V.conf into your working directory, and add your server and array details to the top of the PyU4V.conf configuration file, under the [setup] heading.
 Alternatively, you can pass some or all of these details on initialisation.
-Requires the 'requests' library (can be installed using pip).
 Password, username, server_ip, port, and array MUST be set (either in the config file or on initialisation).
-Cert and verify can be left as is, or you can enable SSL verification by following the directions below (see SSL CONFIGURATION).
+Verify can be left as is, or you can enable SSL verification by following the directions below (see SSL CONFIGURATION).

 # SSL CONFIGURATION